tmenguy/ha-solcast-solar/README.md

 If a site is not specified, and 24 dampening values are given then granular dampening will be removed, and the overall configured hourly dampening will apply to all sites.
 (Granular dampening may also be disabled using the integration `CONFIGURE` dialogue.)

 The action need not be called.
-The file itself may be updated directly, and if modified will be read and used.
+The file itself may be updated directly, and if modified will be read on forecast update and used.

 If granular dampening is configured for a single site in a multi-site set up then that dampening will only apply to the forecasts for that site.
 Other sites will not be dampened.